-Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predator Drivers
+Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

-Lyft is facing a flood of lawsuits from women across the country who say the ride hailing company has known for years — and failed to stop — what they describe as an epidemic of sexual assault and rape involving some of its drivers.
+Lyft is facing a flood of lawsuits from women around the country who say the ride-hailing company has known for years — and failed to stop — what they describe as an epidemic of sexual assault and rape involving some of its drivers.

 "This is out of control.
 And this needs to stop," says attorney Laurel Simes, a partner in a San Francisco firm representing several dozen women who are suing the company.